cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 ---
-title: "Add your first message"
+title: "Add Your First Message"
 order: 5
 description: Where you make it possible to create a game
 tags: